The internet is filled with SDR best practices, playbooks, and training tips.

 You can also sort leads based on company size, location, number of employees, new leads, and top leads.

 You've used the feed filters and now have a list of qualified leads.
 Sweet.

 Now it's time to roll up your sleeves and turn those site visits into customers.

 The next steps, of course, will depend on what filters you use and how qualified each lead is, but here's a general guide to get you started.

 Use the contact information in Leadfeeder to see where your leads are from and determine if they fit your ICP.

-Cross-reference the site pages they visited and their location with their company Linkedin page to see who your visitor was and if Leadfeeder has their email address.
+Cross-reference the site pages the company visited and their location with their company Linkedin page to see which company was and if Leadfeeder has their company email address.
 If not, look them up on LinkedIn, or use an email tool like Hunter.io to find their email address.

 Determine what sales sequence they should be in — for example, if they are lower in the funnel you might focus on social selling.
 If they've visited several pages and spent time on your pricing page, you might offer a demo or see if they have any questions.